FirebaseExtended/experimental-extensions/storage-mirror-firestore/POSTINSTALL.md

             .limit(5)
 ```

+## Scripts (Optional)

+This project includes a number of utilities that can be ran from a terminal on your local machine.

+If application default credentials are set up, you can simply run the scripts below.

+Otherwise, please see [Application Default Credentials](https://cloud.google.com/docs/authentication/production) to setup your local environment.

-### (Optional) Backfill
+### Backfill

-If you already have objects in GCS that should be mirrored to Firestore, you can use the backfill tool in the stress_test subdirectory.
-If you application default credentials are set up, you can just run `npm run-script start -- backfill` from that directory.
+If you already have objects in GCS that should be mirrored to Firestore, you can use the backfill tool in the storage-mirror-firestore-stress-test package.

+To run this function you can just run `npm run-script start -- backfill` from that directory

-### (Optional) Cleaning Up Tombstones
+### Cleaning Up Tombstones

 *TODO*: Implement clean-up tool for tombstone documents